 CHMY 123.
-Introduction of Organic Chemistry and Biochemistry.
+Introduction to Organic Chemistry and Biochemistry.
 4 Credits.
 (3 Lec, 1 Lab) F,S,Su

 PREREQUISITE: C- or above in CHMY 121IN or CHMY 143.
 An introduction into functional group organic chemistry and important biochemical structures, concepts, and processes.
 The laboratory is closely integrated with lecture coverage.
+Students who have already taken this course and scored an 80% or better in lab are eligible to be lab exempt.
+Contact the department to register 994-4884.